impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 When I add the above test into the spec file and run the full file, everything passes.
 So in theory, at least, this approach could be applied to RBENV.
 And it seems like the user needs shell integration enabled in order to use `rbenv shell` anyway, so there's no harm in refactoring the tests to all resemble the above.

-I submitted [a PR](https://github.com/rbenv/rbenv/pull/1479){:target="_blank" rel="noopener"} to check whether the core team would find this useful, and as of June 17, 2023 I'm waiting for a response.
+I submitted [a PR](https://github.com/rbenv/rbenv/pull/1479){:target="_blank" rel="noopener" } to check whether the core team would find this useful, and as of June 17, 2023 I'm waiting for a response.

 Let's now move on to the file itself.

-## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-sh-shell){:target="_blank" rel="noopener"}
+## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-sh-shell){:target="_blank" rel="noopener" }

 Skipping the shebang and "Usage" comments that we've already looked at, the first block of code is: